- Air Conditioning

 Second, geothermal heat pumps have a long lifespan—20+ years for the indoor unit and 50 years for the outdoor underground equipment.
 With proper maintenance and care, your geothermal will keep running for longer, helping you take advantage of greater savings.

 Finally, because geothermal heating and cooling is better for the environment than other heating and cooling systems, you’ll qualify for rebates and incentives when you install!
-There’s a federal tax credit that can help you take up 26% off your installation costs in 2020 and 22% in 2021, and local utility companies offer incentives for upgrading your home as well.
+There’s a federal tax credit, Energy Efficient Property Tax Credit, that can help you take up 26% off your installation costs in 2021 and 2022 and 22% in 2023, and local utility companies offer incentives for upgrading your home as well.
 With Brower, we’ll help you take advantage of every last penny you qualify for, making geothermal even more affordable to add to your home.

 Find the Best Heating and Cooling System for Your Home with Brower Today